-How to Build Business Credit with Bad Personal Credit
+How to Build Business Credit If You Have Bad Personal Credit

 If you have bad personal credit, rest assured you can still build business credit.
-While it will be a bit of a challenge, it’s certainly possible.
-Keep reading this blog post to find out how to build your business’s credit profile.
+Although it may be challenging, it’s certainly possible.

 Is Your Business Credit Different From Personal Credit?

 If you’re a small business owner, you have business credit and personal credit.
-Your FICO personal credit score is based on five factors including your payment history, credit utilization, length of credit history, credit mix, and new credit.
+Your FICO personal credit score is based on five factors:

 Business credit, however, works differently from personal credit history.
 It considers how long you’ve been in business and your business payment history.
 Business credit also looks at your history with Dun & Bradstreet, Equifax, Experian and FICO.